mariateresadrp99/Retro-Spect-Evaluating-Historical-Representations-in-Diffusion-Models/README.md

 ## Files

-- `llm_anachronism_proposal.py`: Given a prompt with a historical condition, an LLM (GPT-4o) proposes potential anachronisms in the generated images, as well as identification questions for a VLM model.
+- `llm_anachronism_proposal.py`: Given a prompt with a historical condition, an LLM (GPT-4o) proposes potential anachronisms in the generated images, as well as identification questions for a VQA model.
-- `anachronism_detection.py`: Runs anachronism detection using a VLM (GPT-4 Turbo).
+- `anachronism_detection.py`: Runs anachronism detection using a VQA (GPT-4 Turbo).
 - `compute_anachr_freq_and_sever.py`: Compute anachronism frequency and severity metrics.
 - `19th_century.json`: Includes a sample JSON input with prompts and questions for the VLM (GPT-4 Turbo).